NizarElAouina/Cluster-Editing/README.md

 The cluster editing problem, is a decision problem that, for a graph G chooses the most likely subgraphs to form a clique.
 Then it creates disconnected cliques.

 So this is an implementation of a new heuristic approach for cluster editing. <br>
-If you want to understand the algorithm, read the Test.ipynb file. <br>
+If you want to understand the algorithm, read the Cluster Editing Markdown.ipynb file. <br>
 The functions are available in the FunctionsCluster.py<br>
 The main file is where the algorithm is executed.<br>
 The graph.gr file is an example of the input file.<br>